iinaimaf/Fuzzy-DBScan-algorithm/README.md

 # Fuzzy-DBScan-algorithm
-We have fuzzified the classical DBScan algorithm, by three different methods.
+We have fuzzified the classical DBScan algorithm, by three different methods by taking help from the research paper attached.
+Then we proposed a new fuzzy DBScan algorithm which presented us better results compared to classical DBScan, Fuzzy C mean and the 3 fuzzied algorithms in the research paper.
+We have shown the comparison using graphs.
+Report of this project is attached.